Product Description

 Frequently Asked Questions

-Q: What bearing type does the HP 245 use?
+Q: What bearing type is used?

-Q: What is the material composition of the HP 245 hub?
+Q: What is the hub material composition?

 A: The 85 Shore A hardness provides a balance between grip and durability.
 This medium-hardness compound resists abrasion and cuts while maintaining adequate friction for steering control on dry and slightly wet warehouse floors.
-Softer compounds wear faster; harder compounds may reduce grip.